Nahal01/riscv-emu-tutor/README.md

 which verifies that the program is compiled for RISC-V target (i.e. a0-a31 registers, .attribute arch field)

-## device drivers and tree
+## device drivers and device tree
 Herein, we're trying to add a simple device driver along with its device tree and pass it to qemu.
 The device tree is supposed to have some configurations for our custom device driver (i.e. register base address and range).
-The source codes are under `regsblk` folder.
+The source codes are under [regsblk](./regsblk)! folder.

 The goal is to develop a new linux device driver, called `regsblk`, which has a few 32-bits registers that user application can get access to (i.e. read/write). the registers are mapped into the host memory. the number of registers are obtained through a device tree node.